Trial Tactics and Techniques

 Jury trials, no matter how large or small, require a tremendous amount of time, effort, and focus.
 Considering the numerous tasks trial lawyers must perform while dealing with the pressures of trial, presenting legal arguments to the court can become relegated to on-the-fly statements rather than calculated, focused attacks.
 One of the best tools that a trial lawyer can use to assist with arguments are trial briefs.
 This article discusses the role of trial briefs and how to use them effectively.

-For purposes of this article, a trial brief is a legal writing that is filed with the court shortly before or during trial that addresses relevant evidentiary and legal issues for the court to consider.
+What is a trial brief and why is it important in legal writing?
+For purposes of this article, a trial brief is a legal document that is filed with the court shortly before or during trial that addresses relevant evidentiary and legal issues for the court to consider.
 They are used to educate the court on a specific issue and can range from presenting a chronology of facts to providing legal authority on obscure or complex legal matters.
 Danner and Toothman, Trial Practice Checklists § 8:22 (2d ed.).

 A. When to Use Trial Briefs